Last Updated on December 8, 2023 by Sharon Advik

-The D3300 user, who we anticipate using one of the automatic modes more frequently, may not find this as annoying as we did because utilizing the command dial would make changing settings a tiny bit quicker.
+The D3300 user, who we anticipate using one of the automatic modes more frequently, may not find this as annoying as we did because utilizing the command dial would make changing settings quicker.

-This camera is more specifically designed for a user upgrading from a point-and-shoot, so the interface is probably not a problem unless the user has goals beyond that method.
+This camera is more specifically designed for a user upgrading from a point-and-shoot.
+Hence, the interface is probably not a problem unless the user has goals beyond that method.

-Although losing the shortcut to Active D-Lighting is regrettable since it can only be used in on or off states, it doesn’t seem like a significant loss (the D5300 offers more control over ADL modes).
+Although losing the shortcut to Active D-Lighting is regrettable since it can only be used on or off-state, it doesn’t seem like a significant loss (the D5300 offers more control over ADL modes).

 The configurable Fn button can be used to assign it, but doing so means sacrificing your only direct access to ISO.